ggiallo28/sleigh-ride-cloud-chronicles/README.md

 ### The North Pole Cloud Apprentice (You)
 The participant and Santa's trusted partner throughout this journey.
 You learn cloud engineering and AI concepts alongside Santa, helping him solve each day's crisis.
 You write the code, deploy the infrastructure, and make the technical decisions that keep Project Sleigh-Ride moving forward.
 Your growth from novice to confident cloud architect mirrors the narrative arc of the challenge.

+### The AI Agents (Joining during the story)

+#### Rudy (The Orchestrator)
+The anxious, high-level planner who breaks down complex wishes.
+Rudy is responsible for understanding the intent behind a child's letter and creating a step-by-step plan for fulfillment.

+#### Elfie (The Tool User)
+The hands-on specialist who interacts with the "legacy" inventory systems (and loves it).
+Elfie executes the specific tasks assigned by Rudy, searching databases and checking stock levels.

 ### Supporting Cast
 - **Amazon Bedrock**: The magical AI engine powering Santa's solutions.
 - **AWS Services**: The toolbox (Lambda, S3, DynamoDB, etc.) that Santa uses to build the system.